-Programme Learning Outcomes 1 Demonstrate comprehensive, highly specialised knowledge of leadership and/or general management and the interface between different fields of management, including frontier concepts and recent developments.
-2 Show critical awareness and advanced knowledge of techniques and tools useful for analysing economic factors/indicators, business environments, financial measures and control in work organisations.
-3 Illustrate detailed body of knowledge of recent developments in business operations, logistics, and marketing related to the different aspects of the business.
-4 Integrate knowledge from different fields using highly developed cognitive and creative skills and intellectual independence to develop new knowledge and procedures in the field of business management.
-5 Analyse highly complex issues with incomplete data and develop innovative solutions and proposals relevant to business management, e.g. communication and information technology skills.
-6 Develop and execute a major project or comparable activities (that includes a significant range of variable and complexity) with appropriately selected research methodologies producing sound conclusions.
-7 Integrate knowledge from different fields using highly developed cognitive and creative skills and intellectual independence to develop new knowledge and procedures in the field of business management.
-8 Employ high-level governance of processes and systems.
-9 Analyse and reflect on global issues, socio-cultural norms and relationships and act to build and transform them.

-10 Facilitate the transformation of organisations through strategic leadership, intellectual rigour and professional ethical values.
-11 Apply well-developed interpersonal skills including the ability to communicate effectively and interact with groups and individuals at all levels.
-12 Self-assess and plan self-development and take responsibility for contributing to professional knowledge and practice including in unfamiliar learning contexts.
-13 Manage highly complex ethical issues consistently and sensitively leading to informed, fair and valid decisions
+SN.
+Programme Learning Outcomes Critically assess, apply and synthesise the core legal principles relating to the construction law 1 discipline specifically in the areas of the law of contract and tort, the law of property, the law on bonds and insolvency Demonstrate comprehensive, highly specialised knowledge of leadership and/or general 2 management and the interface between different fields of management, including frontier concepts and recent developments.
+Show critical awareness and advanced knowledge of techniques and tools useful for analysing 3 economic factors/indicators, business environments, financial measures and control in work organisations.
+Illustrate detailed body of knowledge of recent developments in business operations, logistics, 4 and marketing related to the different aspects of the business.
+Integrate knowledge from different fields using highly developed cognitive and creative skills 5 and intellectual independence to develop new knowledge and procedures in the field of business management.
+Analyse highly complex issues with incomplete data and develop innovative solutions and 6 proposals relevant to business management, e.g. communication and information technology skills.
+Develop and execute a major project or comparable activities (that includes a significant range 7 of variable and complexity) with appropriately selected research methodologies producing sound conclusions.
+Integrate knowledge from different fields using highly developed cognitive and creative skills 8 and intellectual independence to develop new knowledge and procedures in the field of business management.
+9 Employ high-level governance of processes and systems.
+10 Analyse and reflect on global issues, socio-cultural norms and relationships and act to build and transform them.
+11 Facilitate the transformation of organisations through strategic leadership, intellectual rigour 11 and professional ethical values.
+12 Apply well-developed interpersonal skills including the ability to communicate effectively and interact with groups and individuals at all levels.
+13 Self-assess and plan self-development and take responsibility for contributing to professional knowledge and practice including in unfamiliar learning contexts. knowledge and practice including in unfamiliar learning contexts.